 Diabetic Pumpkin Pie Recipe

 In this particular recipe, I have also changed the pastry to include pecans, which obviously give the pie a lovely nuttier taste and texture.
+People often ask, 'Can diabetics eat pumpkin pie'?
+The answer is yes if they choose this diabetic friendly recipe.

 I use ground nuts in a lot of pastries, including almonds and walnuts, and even pistachios from time to time.
 If you are feeling lazy (which I quite often am) you can use shop bought short crust pastry and roll it with the ground up pecans, but be careful to read the labels to ensure there is no sugar in the pastry mix.